ANL-CEEESA/MIPLearn/README.md

 MIPLearn
 ========

 **MIPLearn** is a flexible and extensible framework for *Learning-Enhanced Mixed-Integer Optimization*.
 It was designed to efficiently handle discrete optimization problems that need to be repeatedly solved with only relatively minor changes to the input data.
-The package uses Machine Learning (ML) to automatically identify patterns in previously solved instances of the problem, or in the solution process itself, and produces hints that can guide a traditional MIP solver, such as CPLEX and Gurobi, towards the optimal solution faster.
+The package uses Machine Learning (ML) to automatically identify patterns in previously solved instances of the problem, or in the solution process itself, and produces hints that can guide a traditional MIP solver towards the optimal solution faster.
 For particular classes of problems, this approach has been shown to provide significant performance benefits (see references below).

 Table of contents
 -----------------